Like Water for Chocolate (ballet): Scene 5: A Hot, Sleepless Night

 In the middle of the night, Tita and Pedro meet each other amidst the hanging sheets of laundry.
-As Tita and Pedro become swept up in each other, Mama Elana and Rosaura each prowl the home, suspicious of the two.
-As Tita and Pedro kiss, they are interrupted by a furious Mama Elana, who orders Pedro and Rosaura to leave the ranch.
+As Tita and Pedro become swept up in each other, Mama Elena and Rosaura each prowl the home, suspicious of the two.
+As Tita and Pedro kiss, they are interrupted by a furious Mama Elena, who orders Pedro and Rosaura to leave the ranch.

 Scene 6: Tita's Breakdown

 Tita is devastated that Pedro and Roberto are now gone.
-When Chencha brings news that Roberto has died, Tita and Mama Elana blame each other for the death of the baby.
-During the fight, Mama Elana beats Tita, causing Tita to have a breakdown.
+When Chencha brings news that Roberto has died, Tita and Mama Elena blame each other for the death of the baby.
+During the fight, Mama Elena beats Tita, causing Tita to have a breakdown.
 Dr. John Brown is brought in to care for Tita.

 Act II

 Scene 1: Dr. John's House

 Tita's health is improved by living with Dr. John and his son from his first wife.
 Dr. John proposes marriage to Tita.
-Tita and Dr. John are informed that Mama Elana has died.
+Tita and Dr. John are informed that Mama Elena has died.

-Scene 2: Mama Elana's Wake:
+Scene 2: Mama Elena's Wake

-Tita, Dr. John, Pedro, Rosaura, and their young daughter, Esperanza, arrive at the ranch to mourn Mama Elana.
-The group gather around the table that Mama Elana's body was placed on, as Tita discovers through a diary left in a box by Mama Elana, that Mama Elana too once has a forbidden love.
-A young Mama Elana rises to reenact her love to José, a man who she loved dearly but was forbidden from marrying by her parents.
-Young Mama Elana was forced instead to marry another man, and in spite her efforts to escape before her marriage with José.
+Tita, Dr. John, Pedro, Rosaura, and their young daughter, Esperanza, arrive at the ranch to mourn Mama Elena.
+The group gather around the table that Mama Elena's body was placed on, as Tita discovers through a diary left in a box by Mama Elena, that Mama Elena too once has a forbidden love.
+A young Mama Elena rises to reenact her love to José, a man who she loved dearly but was forbidden from marrying by her parents.
+Young Mama Elena was forced instead to marry another man, and in spite her efforts to escape before her marriage with José.

 Scene 3: The Engagement Dinner

 Dr. John announces his engagement to Tita, as Pedro continues to declare his love to Tita when they are alone together.
-When Tita and Pedro once again become swept up in their love for each other, a ghost of Mama Elana appears, haunting their love.
+When Tita and Pedro once again become swept up in their love for each other, a ghost of Mama Elena appears, haunting their love.
 Suddenly, Gertrudis and soldiers from the revolutionary army arrive, along with the commander that Gertrudis has married, bringing a joyous surprise and celebration to the sisters.

 Scene 4: Campfires

 Celebrating the return of Gertrudis, a party is thrown outside, littered with bright campfires.
 Tita returns her engagement ring to Dr. John, wishing to be with Pedro, her true love.
-As Tita and Pedro join the group of happy dancers, they continue to be haunted by the ghost of Mama Elana, who follows and confronts them as they dance.
-Mama Elana's ghost reveals herself to Pedro, causing him to have a heart attack.
+As Tita and Pedro join the group of happy dancers, they continue to be haunted by the ghost of Mama Elena, who follows and confronts them as they dance.
+Mama Elena's ghost reveals herself to Pedro, causing him to have a heart attack.

 Act III

 Scene 1: Three Rooms

 As Pedro, being treated by Dr. John, improves, Rosaura's health fails.
 Dr. John and Tita work to care for both Pedro and Rosaura as John's son dances with Esperanza, raising Rosaura's jealousy and possessiveness over her daughter.
-Holding Esperanza back in the same way that Mama Elana held back Tita, Rosaura, grips her daughter until Rosaura suddenly dies.
+Holding Esperanza back in the same way that Mama Elena held back Tita, Rosaura, grips her daughter until Rosaura suddenly dies.